DanielCreggOrganization/ooc1-project-24-SBhuiyan5/README.md

 'DeviceManagement.java' is an abstract class that defines the displayDetails method.
 'Laptop.java', which is a subclass as mentioned earlier, implement the displayDetails method to display specific details

+'LaptopSorter.java' is created so that it can sort the list of laptops based on their brand and price.
+If the list is empty it prints out a message instead of sorting.

 ## Roadblocks and Unfinished Functionality

 I wanted to do enhanced features, and when i attempted to i'd have one file right, but when i check other files there is errors, so when i go back to the original files i changed there would be errors in all files, so i ended